Get,

 According to the official, the future version of Covid may dodge vaccine safeguards, even more, making existing vaccines for coronavirus even less effective.

-Sputnik and Omicron
+Sputnik And Omicron

-The Gamaleya Institute believes both versions, Sputnik V and Sputnik Light, will be effective at neutralising the Omicron variant.
+The Gamaleya Institute believes both versions, Sputnik V and Sputnik Light, will be effective at neutralizing the Omicron variant.
 The Russian Direct Investment Fund (RDIF), made a statement recently about the same, the RDIF was a key supporter of the vaccine development at the state-run Gamaleya Center.
 In the statement, they said that the centre “has already begun developing the new version of Sputnik vaccine adapted to Omicron.”

-Johnson & Johnson and Omicron
+Johnson & Johnson And Omicron

 Johnson & Johnson mentioned on their website that it is pursuing an Omicron-specific variant vaccine and will continue to work if need be. ”The new Omicron variant highlights the importance of continued surveillance, testing and vaccination to prevent hospitalizations and deaths from COVID-19,” said Dr Mathai Mammen, global head for Janssen Research & Development LLC, a subsidiary of Johnson & Johnson.